kyma-project/community/docs/contributing/05-gh-actions.md

 ### Perform security review

-The code of the action has to be reviewed to identify suspicious parts of the code.
-Pay special attention to whether the Action is processing secrets besides the expected usage and what kind of modification the Action does on Github resources.
+The code of the action must be reviewed to identify suspicious parts of the code.
+Pay special attention to whether the Action is processing secrets besides the expected usage and what kind of modification the Action does on GitHub resources.

 ### Set the minimal scope for credentials

 By default `read` and `write` permissions are granted to the `GITHUB_TOKEN`.
 The `GITHUB_TOKEN` is an automatically generated secret that lets you make authenticated calls to the GitHub API in your workflow runs.
-You have to [limit the permissions of the `GITHUB_TOKEN`](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#modifying-the-permissions-for-the-github_token) to the least minimum the `GITHUB_TOKEN` needs in your workflow.
+You must [limit the permissions of the `GITHUB_TOKEN`](https://docs.github.com/en/actions/security-guides/automatic-token-authentication#modifying-the-permissions-for-the-github_token) to the least minimum the `GITHUB_TOKEN` needs in your workflow.

-You also have to ensure, that all secrets used during the workflow are following the so called least minimum principle.
-This means that this credentials may only have the permissions they need to carry out their task.
+You must also ensure, that all secrets used during the workflow follow the so-called least minimum principle.
+This means that these credentials may only have the permissions they need to carry out their task.

 ### Do NOT use `pull_request_target` event